------ by Mookoo Liang in March 2007

 That guīkéhuā’s intrusion might have left a deep scar on my son.
 From then on, he repeatedly dreamed that he was surrounded by tens or hundreds of snakes.

 As for me, my permanent memories include the accident that a guīkéhuā bit my father on the foot when I was small.
-(That was my first time to help kill a snake.
+(That was my first time helping to kill a snake.
 I really hated the guīkéhuā that attacked my father!)

 Besides unpleasant experiences as above, I shared something enjoyable with Shīxiōng and Shījiĕ.
 When I was small, my grandmother, an excellent storyteller, told me a number of snake stories.
 She retold the local folktale "Shé Lángjūn" (snake husband) and the Chinese legend "Báishé Zhuàn" (Lady White Snake) for many times.
 These stories were familiar to Shīxiōng and Shījiĕ as well, who regarded them as the most beautiful snake stories in the world.